Shadow play

 Shadow play, also known as shadow puppetry, is an ancient form of storytelling and entertainment which uses flat articulated cut-out figures (shadow puppets) which are held between a source of light and a translucent screen or scrim.
 The cut-out shapes of the puppets sometimes include translucent color or other types of detailing.
 Various effects can be achieved by moving both the puppets and the light source.
-A talented puppeteer can make the figures appear to walk, dance, fight, nod and laugh.
+A skilled puppeteer can make the figures appear to walk, dance, fight, nod and laugh.

 There are four different types of performances in shadow play: the actors using their bodies as shadows, puppets where the actors hold them as shadows in the daytime, spatial viewing, and viewing the shadows from both sides of the screen.

 Shadow play is popular in various cultures, among both children and adults in many countries around the world.
 More than 20 countries are known to have shadow show troupes.
-Shadow play is an old tradition and it has a long history in Southeast Asia, especially in Indonesia, Malaysia, Thailand, and Cambodia.
+Shadow play is an old tradition and is listed as a Syrian intangible cultural heritage by UNESCO.
+It also has a long history in Southeast Asia, especially in Indonesia, Malaysia, Thailand, and Cambodia.
 It has been an ancient art and a living folk tradition in China, India, Iran and Nepal.
-It is also known in Egypt, Turkey, Syria, Greece, Germany, France, and the United States.
+It is also known in Egypt, Turkey, Greece, Germany, France, and the United States.